MSDN-WhiteKnight/CilTools/docfx_project/articles/cilview-manual.md

 CilView is a windows application to display CIL code of methods in .NET assemblies.
 The key features are:

 - Displaying CIL code of methods in the specified assembly file or process
+- Automatically building C#/VB sources and displaying the resulting CIL
+- Displaying contents of CIL assembler source files (*.il)
 - Syntax highlighting
 - Navigation to the referenced method's code by clicking on the method reference
-- Exporting the method's code into file
+- Exporting CIL code into file
 - Displaying process information and stack traces of managed threads (when process is opened)

-## Displaying code from the assembly file
+## View assembly file

 1\.
 Click **File** -> **Open** menu or press the **Open file** button.

 2\.
 Select the managed assembly EXE or DLL file in the file open dialog.

 3\.
 Select type from the **Type** drop-down list in the main window

-You can also search type by entering the fragment of the type name to **Find** text field and pressing the "**>**" button.
-The search will select the matching type if it's found.
-Press the button again to go to the next matching type.
-The program will display message if when the end of list is reached.

 4\.
 Select method in the left panel.